chef-tutorials/introduction/README.md

 git stash pop
 ```

-* When you would to check your progress in the tutorial run `git tag` and you can see how many steps are remaining.
+* If you want to check your progress in the tutorial run `git tag` and you can see how many steps are remaining.